 Safeguarding at Lionwood

-At Lionwood, safeguarding is our priority.
-We have a number of people in our Designated Safeguarding Lead team:
+At Lionwood, Safeguarding is our first priority.
+We have a number of people in our Designated Safeguarding Lead Team:

-Faye Herron – Deputy Headteacher, SENCO & DSL
+Faye Herron – Head of School, SENCO & DSL

-Trudy Sargeant – Safeguarding Lead, ‘Step-On’ Trainer, Mental Health Champion and DSL
+Trudy Sargeant – Safeguarding and Attendance Lead, ‘Step-On’ Trainer, Mental Health Champion and DSL

 Glenda Prior – Parent Support Advisor, Extended Schools Worker & DSL